 Although I would never wear a hat on stage, they are part of my costume at networking events.
 Hats get me noticed, and total strangers initiate conversation and remember me afterwards.
 They say, “Yes, I know Patricia Fripp.
 She’s the one who always wears great hats.”

-Several years ago I delivered a speech wearing a custom-made Wonder Woman costume.
+Several times over many years ago I delivered a speech wearing a custom-made Wonder Woman costume.
 I posed the question to the audience, “Is Wonder Woman a fictional character or a state of mind?”
 We concluded both.
 I then suggested that everyone needs their own version of a super-hero costume—something you wear to guarantee you’ll feel so good you know you’re going to succeed with the sale or get the promotion.

 As you create the screenplay of your life, be sure to dress for the part you want to get and to be remembered for.